People with scrub typhus have a fever, chills, and a headache, followed by a rash several days later.

 The bacteria that cause scrub typhus, like rickettsiae Overview of Rickettsial Infections Rickettsial infections and related infections (such as anaplasmosis, ehrlichiosis, and Q fever) are caused by an unusual type of bacteria that can live only inside the cells of another organism... read more , can live only inside the cells of other organisms.
 Scrub typhus bacteria live in mites (the host).

-Scrub typhus occurs in an area of Asia that includes Japan, Korea, China, and India and in northern Australia.
+Scrub typhus occurs in Japan, Korea, China, India, and northern Australia.
 The disease is transmitted to people when they are bitten by a chigger (mite larva).

 Symptoms of scrub typhus begin suddenly, about 6 to 21 days after the bacteria enter the body.
 They include fever, chills, a headache, and swollen lymph nodes.
 A black scab may develop at the site of the chigger bite.
 People may have a cough during the first week of fever.
 A rash appears about 5 to 8 days after the fever starts.